rust-lang/compiler-team/working-groups/meta/NOTES.md

   - Are journeypeople members of the team or is a journeyperson role considered a stepping stone toward being a member of the team?

-- What does a compiler team member means?
+- What are the qualifications and expectations for a member of the compiler team?

 - What's the difference between journeypeople and team members?
   - Full members know >1 area?